Super Size Me: Synopsis

-As the film begins, Spurlock is in above average physical shape according to his personal trainer.
-He is seen by three physicians (a cardiologist, a gastroenterologist, and a general practitioner), as well as a nutritionist and a personal trainer.
-All of the health professionals predict the "McDiet" will have unwelcome effects on his body, but none expected anything too drastic, one citing the human body as being "extremely adaptable".
+As the film begins, Spurlock is in above-average physical shape, according to his personal trainer.
+He is seen by three physicians (cardiologist Stephen Siegel, gastroenterologist/hepatologist Lisa Ganjhu, and general practitioner Daryl Isaacs), as well as a nutritionist and a personal trainer.
+All of the health professionals predict the "McDiet" will have unwelcome effects on his body, but none expect anything too drastic, as his cardiologist Dr. Stephen Siegel cites the human body as being "extremely adaptable".
 Prior to the experiment, Spurlock ate a varied diet but always had vegan evening meals to accommodate his girlfriend, Alexandra, a vegan chef.
 At the beginning of the experiment, Spurlock, who stood 6 ft 2 in tall, had a body weight of 185 lbs.

 Experiment

-Spurlock followed specific rules governing his eating habits:
+Spurlock made rules for himself governing his eating habits: